 - Wellness & Inclusion: Designs informed by medical data, pressure mapping, and an understanding of the unique needs of women, older adults, and adaptive cyclists.

-In the End, Comfort’s Meaning is Still Evolving
+Comfort's Meaning Is Still Evolving

 Finding the right road bike saddle is no longer a personal battle against pain.
 It's about adapting technology, community wisdom, and cultural inclusion to suit every rider's needs.

-So, as you search for your own version of comfort, remember: each adjustment you make, each opinion you share, and each ride you take helps shape the story of cycling for those who come after.
-A comfortable saddle isn’t just a technical win-it’s a statement about what we value as a community.
+So as you search for your own version of comfort, remember: each adjustment you make, each opinion you share, and each ride you take helps shape the story of cycling for those who come after.
+A comfortable saddle isn't just a technical win—it's a statement about what we value as a community.